 Methodology by Eric Metelka

 We are proud to announce the list of 30 organizations which made it to our Waste Influencers List this year.
+We analyzed 750 accounts to find this year’s Waste Influencers, an increase from 440 in 2015 and only 95 in 2013.
+The list gets more accurate as it grows.
 These organizations are here because they are effectively sharing stories about their work and solutions to waste management.
 They were chosen based on a unique methodology developed by digital marketer Eric Metelka, which is explained at the bottom of this post.
 To find these influencers and others who connect followers to great ideas, check our Twitter list with the same name —Waste Influencers— which is updated constantly.

 Communication is a key aspect in waste management and our aim behind recognizing Waste Influencers is to encourage communications and enhance opportunities for collaboration.
-The first Waste Influencers List was published last year and consisted of 30 individuals who fit the criteria developed by Eric.
-It was published as the 2014 be Waste Wise 30 – Individual Waste Influencers and this year’s list will be published on 4th August, 2015.
+Last month we published the 30 Waste Influencers – Individuals list, which consisted of 30 individuals that had successfully communicated about waste.
+The list of organizational influencers was first published in 2015.

 If you are in this list or on the Twitter list, to find how you did relatively write to us at [email protected].
 We’ll be glad to provide the data for free. be Waste Wise is a non-profit organization and our motive is to enhance collaboration and the dialogue on waste solutions.
 We would love to work with the curious ones among you to explore other ways to use this data to achieve our objectives.
 You can also tweet to us @bewastewise.

 Finally, remember to follow these influencers or subscribe to the Twitter List to see what they’re sharing about waste.

 CalRecycle has been inspiring Californians to achieve the highest waste reduction & recycling goals in the nation.

 Campus Kitchens empowers students to drive hunger relief & create opportunity.